assemblycapital/vita/README.md

 vita: our %radio has 326 subs
 ```

-this tells you how many urbit ships are signed up for OTAs for each desk.
+this tells you how many active urbit ships are signed up for OTAs for each desk.

 you can run this routine whenever you want with `:vita|g`